All4Gis/EquirectangularViewer/README.md

  ### Note :
  For show the images you need put the absolute path in the shapefile or modify the code ,method GetImage() in Geo360Dialog.py

+ ### common mistakes:

+ If not work or show this log:
+ `NameError: global name 'cefpython' is not defined` Please,install cefpython using pip.
+ `pip install cefpython3`

 ## How it works?